josherrickson/stata2/stata_markdown/06-mixed-models.md

 logistic mixed models are an extension to [linear mixed models](#linear-mixed-model) when the outcome variable is binary.

 The command for logistic mixed models is `melogit`.
-The rest of the command works very similarly to `mixed`, and interpretation is the best of logistic regression (for fixed effets) and linear mixed models (for random effects).
+The rest of the command works very similarly to `mixed`, and interpretation is the best of logistic regression (for fixed effects) and linear mixed models (for random effects).

 By default the log-odds are reported, give the `or` option to report the odds ratios.